meta-llama/llama-stack-apps/examples/ios_calendar_assistant/README.md

 1. Double click `ios_calendar_assistant/iOSCalendarAssistant.xcodeproj` to open it in Xcode.

-2. Under the iOSCalendarAssistant project - Package Dependencies, click the + sign, then add `https://github.com/meta-llama/llama-stack-client-swift` at the top right, set "Dependency Rule" to "Branch" and "main", then click Add Package.

-3. Either replace "YOUR_TOGETHER_API_KEY" in `ContentView.swift` with your key (you can get a free trial key in seconds at https://api.together.ai):
+2. Either replace "YOUR_TOGETHER_API_KEY" in `ContentView.swift` with your key (you can get a free trial key in seconds at https://api.together.ai):

 ```
 private let agent = RemoteAgents(url: URL(string: "https://llama-stack.together.ai")!, apiKey: "YOUR_TOGETHER_API_KEY")